mitchellrj/hue_exporter/README.md

 Those flag values are the defaults, so you could just run `hue_exporter` on its own if you're happy with those.

+### Docker

+There are a few docker images built, including ones for ARM7 (Raspberry Pi).
+You can find these on [Docker Hub](https://hub.docker.com/r/mitchellrj/hue_exporter).
+They expose `/etc/hue_exporter` as a volume for you to generate or pass in your own configuration.

 ## License

 MIT / X11 Consortium license.
 I'd prefer to use Apache 2.0, but the excellent Hue library that this app uses is GPL 2.0 and that isn't compatible with Apache.